kashifali554/kashifali554.github.io/README.md

 peragraph page describes a little bit about myself.

 in the footer area I have added my twitter and linkedin accounts.

+Contact page added with email form.

+Home page added for batter navigation.

+Git hub account added both on home and contact page.

+Portfolio and about me page added